charliecalvert/CloudNotes/Assignments/Aws/SystemCheckRefactor.md

 Execute **run-setup-service** and confirm that it works.
 Use the **q** key to exit.

+We also need to support the SETUP_LINUXBOX environment variable.
+Append this to the appropriate place in your service file completing the steps above:

+    Environment=SETUP_LINUXBOX=/home/charlie/Git/JsObjects/Utilities/SetupLinuxBox

 ## Push and Tag

 At this point, you should check that you have completed the [Script Master Push and Tag] assignment.